zikes/circle-menu/README.md

 Known Issues:

 * IE 9
-  * Does not include CSS animations for open/close.
+  * Does not include CSS animations for open/close, as it does not support CSS transitions.
 * Opera
   * Open animations not working, but close animations work.